uwspstar/FullStack/C#.NET/readme.md

 ![Computer Work](/Img/101_computer_work.png)

-- `ALU` : Arithmetic Logic Unit: ALU performs the basic logical and arithmetic operations.
+- `ALU (Arithmetic Logic Unit)`: ALU performs the basic logical and arithmetic operations.
 Arithmetic operations like addition, subtraction, multiplication, division, and modulus.
 Logical operations like comparing two numbers (such as >, <, >=, <=, etc.), logical AND, OR, NOT, etc. So, ALU has performed these basic operations.

-- `CU` : Control Unit: Control unit controls the other components like Input and output devices, main memory, hard disk, etc. The job of the control unit is to utilize other resources effectively.
+- `CU (Control Unit)` : CU controls the other components like Input and output devices, main memory, hard disk, etc. The job of the control unit is to utilize other resources effectively.

 - `Main Memory` : when computer run any program (Program Files), it will be brought into the main memory so that the CPU can execute it.